Learn from a Convicted Felon about White Collar Fraud

 However, my apologies, acceptance of responsibility, and the punishment imposed upon me by the court is not enough.

-I believe that acceptance of one's personal responsibility for past actions must be accompanied by corrective action and not include exploitation for personal gain.
+I believe that acceptance of personal responsibility for past actions must be accompanied by corrective action and not include exploitation for personal gain.
 I believe that former criminals like me must do more than just express regret for our crimes and pay whatever punishment society imposes upon us.
 I believe that it is our obligation and responsibility to educate society, so that society can avoid future perils caused by new generations of criminals.
 I also believe that any person's true test of character comes from overcoming past misdeeds and wrongdoing and trying to do something positive out of it without any personal gain or recognition.

 There is a saying, "It takes one to know one."

 There is a saying, "It takes one to know one."
 Today, I advise federal and state law enforcement agencies about white-collar crime and train them to identify and catch the crooks.
 Often, I refer cases to them as an independent whistleblower.
 I teach about white-collar crime for professional organizations, businesses, and colleges and universities.
 Professionals can receive CPE or CLE credits.
 (See list of government entities, professional organizations, businesses, and universities on Speaking Engagements and Consulting page).
-Additional services include forensic accounting, financial reporting analysis, due diligence, litigation support, whistleblower investigations, and research on companies.

 Please contact me to schedule a speaking engagement and for advice about protection against white-collar crime.